Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

    Enter your age: 30
    You are 5 years older than me.
    ```

-1. If a is greater than b return a is greater than b else a is less than b.
-Do it both using if else and ternary operator.
+1. If a is greater than b return 'a is greater than b' else 'a is less than b'.
+Try to implement in to ways

+    - using if else
+    - ternary operator.

     ```js
       let a = 4